 If parents cannot decide on visitation or custody rights, however, a judge will review the family’s history and enter an order on the parents’ behalf.
 Among several other criteria, the court will examine:

 Visitation rights are not permanent and can be modified for many reasons.
-If the custodial parent is endangering or neglecting the children, for example, the non-custodial parent could file a motion and ask the court to change their agreement.
+For instance, if the custodial parent is endangering or neglecting the children, the non-custodial parent could file a motion and ask the court to change their agreement.

 As an example, a parent might ask the court to curtail the other parent’s visitation time if the other parent uses drugs or alcohol in their children’s presence.
 Similarly, a court may decide to punish a parent by restricting their visitation rights if the individual refuses to drop off the children at the scheduled time and location.